 - international travel and subsistence to study new techniques at recognised centres outside the UK

 - travel to start or develop international collaborations

 One potential use of an OTG, for example, is for travel to European centres to develop collaborations for bids to Horizon Europe.

 Centre visits may be to overseas universities or industrial organisations.
 The scheme may not be used to support solely conference attendance.

 There is no limit to the amount of funding which can be applied for, and no closing dates.

-As well as travel and subsistence, the principal investigator can request funds to cover their salary and indirect costs.
+As well as travel and subsistence, the project lead can request funds to cover their salary and indirect costs.
 Estates costs cannot be claimed on an overseas travel grant.